-The Thomas G. Elgie House, a designated heritage building, is the oldest of only three residential buildings in Leaside, predating its incorporation as a town in 1913.
-While the structure was altered through a series of additions in the 20th century, the original section of the building remains – with the south elevation’s red brick walls and 19th century detailing were concealed by an addition.
+The designated Thomas G. Elgie House,, is the oldest of three residential buildings in Leaside that predate its incorporation as a town in 1913.
+Although altered in the 20th century, the original building remains –however the south elevation’s red brick walls and 19th century detailing were concealed by an addition.

-As part of a conservation project, the property will be subdivided into three lots, retaining the main section of the heritage building on the central lot.
-The structure was relocated 7.5m east of its original site and restored to its original design, which includes restoring a wrap around porch and restoration of brick and wood detailing restored and the original verandah reinstated.
-A two-storey addition to the rear will be constructed.
-Two new houses will be built on either side, with the design intent to be in keeping with the Leaside Residential Character Preservation Guidelines.
+As part of a conservation project the property was subdivided into three lots, retaining the main section of the heritage residence on the central lot.
+The house was relocated east of its original site and its brick and wood detailing restored and the original verandah reinstated.
+A two-storey extension was added to the rear and two new houses will be built on either side, whose character will follow the Leaside Property Owners’ Association Residential Character Preservation Guidelines.

 The Approved project is the result of a successful Mediation at the Ontario Municipal Board that engaged community representatives, neighbours, the City of Toronto and the property owner.